prechelt/ojs-rqcplugin/z/devnotes.md

 - http://localhost:<port>/index.php/rqctest/rqcdevhelper/1/?viewonly=1
 - Perhaps apply patches to OJS codebase from `ojspatches`.
 - For OJS to talk to RQC, start the Django dev server
+- used https://github.com/pkp/staticPages as a template for DelayedRqcSchemaMigration

 ## OJS knowledge